GreatLearningAIML1/bangalore-aug19-batch-Nishamol/README.md

          > Given Internal risk as feature which is in categorical in nature.
          > Perform PCA, Elbow, Kmeans, SVC on the dataset
          > Finding accuracy and confusion matrix.

+26/01/2020:

+Neural Network Lab on Iris and Prices:
+         > Used TF2.0 with keras
+         > Using Functions and without using functions.